rustydomino/shutupmac/Packages/notilog/README.md

 Rather than depending on Apple's undocumented notification database, Notilog observes notifications as they appear in the Notification Center user interface.
 It can record notification lifecycle events, evaluate rules, execute actions, verify ShutUpMac dismissals, and operate with configurable logging, console, and redaction policies.

-The project currently consists of a reusable Swift library, `NotilogCore`, and a CLI client, `notilog-cli`.
-A GUI is planned as a future client of the same core engine.
+The project consists of a reusable Swift library, `NotilogCore`, and a CLI host, `notilog-cli`. `NotificationMonitor` exposes one complete, nonblocking monitoring cycle so the ShutUpMac app or another GUI can reuse the same event, automation, persistence, and verification behavior without launching or duplicating the CLI.

 ## Current Features